-- 51. The Crown breached the plaintiffs' and Class Members' section 7 and 15 Charter rights by, among other things: - a. failing to have in place management and operations procedures that would reasonably prevent gender based harassment and discrimination, including abuse or misconduct of a sexual nature, in the CSC workplace; - b. failing to take reasonable measures in the operation or management of CSC to protect the plaintiffs and other Class Members from gender based harassment and discrimination, including abuse or misconduct of a sexual nature, in the CSC workplace;
+- 59. The Crown breached the plaintiffs' and Class Members' section 7 and 15 Charter rights by, among other things: - a. failing to have in place management and operations procedures that would reasonably prevent gender based harassment and discrimination, including sexual assault abuse or other misconduct of a sexual nature and sexual violence, in the CSC workplace; - b. failing to take reasonable measures in the operation or management of CSC to protect the plaintiffs and other Class Members from gender based harassment and discrimination, including sexual assault abuse or other misconduct of a sexual nature and sexual violence, in the CSC workplace; - c. failing to properly supervise employees and management of CSC so as to prevent and minimize the risk of the plaintiffs and other Class Members being subjected to gender based harassment and discrimination, including sexual assault or other misconduct of a sexual nature and sexual violence;

-- c. failing to properly supervise employees and management of CSC so as to prevent and minimize the risk of the plaintiffs and other Class Members being subjected to gender based harassment and discrimination; - d. failing to have or, alternatively, failing to enforce adequate policies, procedures, codes of conduct and guidelines to minimize the risk of the plaintiffs and other Class Members being subjected to gender based harassment and discrimination; - e. failing to properly investigate allegations of gender based harassment and discrimination in the workplace in a thorough, timely and impartial manner, or at all; - f. failing to provide adequate, or any, training and educational programs to employees and management of CSC regarding the dangerous and harmful effects of gender based harassment and discrimination; - g. failing to make sufficient efforts to promote the universal understanding among employees and management of CSC that gender based harassment and discrimination are harmful and will not be tolerated; - h. permitting a workplace environment and culture that normalized the occurrence of gender based harassment and discrimination; - failing to act in a timely fashion to stop incidents of gender based harassment and discrimination; - j. failing to ensure that perpetrators of gender based harassment and discrimination were appropriately disciplined; and - k. failing to protect the plaintiffs and other Class Members from the continuation or re-occurrence of gender based harassment and discrimination and failing to protect them from retaliation after reporting such behaviour. - 52.
+- d. failing to have or, alternatively, failing to enforce adequate policies, procedures, codes of conduct and guidelines to minimize the risk of the plaintiffs and other Class Members being subjected to gender based harassment, and discrimination, sexual assault and sexual violence; - e. failing to have in place effective, adequate, and reasonable internal dispute resolution processes and mechanisms within CSC to properly investigate allegations of gender based harassment and discrimination in the workplace in a thorough, timely and impartial manner, or at all; - f. failing to provide adequate, or any, training and educational programs to employees and management of CSC regarding the dangerous and harmful effects of gender based harassment and discrimination; - g. failing to make sufficient efforts to promote the universal understanding among employees and management of CSC that gender based harassment and discrimination are harmful and will not be tolerated; - h. permitting a workplace environment and culture that normalized the occurrence of gender based harassment, and discrimination, sexual assault and sexual violence; - i. failing to act in a timely fashion to stop incidents of gender based harassment and discrimination; - j. failing to ensure that perpetrators of gender based harassment, and discrimination, sexual assault and sexual violence were appropriately disciplined; and - k. failing to protect the plaintiffs and other Class Members from the continuation or re-occurrence of gender based harassment, and discrimination, sexual assault and sexual violence and failing to protect them from retaliation and reprisals after reporting such behaviour.

 The Crown's infringements of the section 15 and 7 Charter rights of the plaintiffs and other Class Members are not "prescribed by law" and section 1 of the Charter has no application in the circumstances.
 Alternatively, the Crown's infringements of sections 15 and 7 of the Charter are not reasonable limits prescribed by law that can be demonstrably justified in a free and democratic society.